rails/rails/guides/source/rails_on_rack.md

 config.middleware.delete Rack::MethodOverride
 ```

+NOTE: Calling `config.middleware.delete` would fail silently if the item is not
+present in the middleware stack.
+Use `config.middleware.delete!` if you wish
+exception to be raised.

 ### Internal Middleware Stack

 Much of Action Controller's functionality is implemented as Middlewares.
 The following list explains the purpose of each of them: